China at the FIFA Women's World Cup: 1991 World Cup

-Since the World Cup that year took place in the People's Republic of China, the Chinese did not have to qualify.
-Nevertheless, the team participated in the 1991 AFC Women's Championship, which served as qualification for the other Asian teams.
+Since the World Cup that year took place in the People's Republic of China after qualification concluded, the Chinese had to qualify by participating in the 1991 AFC Women's Championship, which served as qualification for the other Asian teams.
 The PRC won the championship with five wins.

 At the group stages China PR was placed with Norway, Denmark and New Zealand.
 On 16 November 1991, the China PR and Norway competed in Guangzhou for the first official women's World Cup match.
 Ma Li scored the first goal in the 22nd minute.
-In the second half, the Chinese then scored three more goals and won with a score of 4-0.
+In the second half, the Chinese then scored three more goals and won with a score of 4–0.
 In the second game against Denmark they drew 2-2, but were able to win the last game against New Zealand by 4-1 and were group winners.
 In the quarter-finals they met Sweden.
 In the 3rd minute of the game Pia Sundhage scored for the Scandinavians, and the score remained 0-1 until the end.
 The Chinese were eliminated.